sarahpearman/data-stories/critique-by-design.md

 Will also said that he'd rather see this graph rotated 90° (i.e., the same as the original had been), but then when I showed him the original, he said that he didn't like it either: he said he really meant that it felt like the x-axis should show change over time.

 Noah, a man with particular design sensibilities, finally remarked: "A graph should be two shapes.
 One should be bigger than the other.
 The end."
+I'm not sure I ascribe to that philosophy in general, but here, it's oddly apt.

 ![](assignment3-files/wireframe1-1.png)

+### Major redesign: Ultra-simple bar graph

-The top left graph below shows a much simpler representation of the overall point: one bar with the 2009 median, and one with the 2011 median.
+The **top left** graph below shows a much simpler representation of the overall point: one bar with the 2009 median, and one with the 2011 median.

 Noah liked the version below much better and would have preferred to see it without the previous graph included at all.
 Will would have liked to see this simpler graph first but to have the previous graph included as context.